hyperledger-archives/sawtooth-rfcs/text/0000-read-by-prefix.md

    commitment to backward compatibility.
 3. Will slightly increase the complexity of the validator.
 4. Since list of addresses can be very large this could cause a large I/O and CPU impact on validator.
-In our case, this is partly solved by making the new API return only address list without address data (based on my testing, list of up to 1K of addresses didn't take longer than a read).
+   This is solved by making the new API return only address list without address data, and by adding paging mechanism like it is done in REST API.
-   And still, it is recommended when possible to add restrictions in transaction processor for when this API will be called (same way it is not recommended to store more than 1MB of data in one address or modify large list of addresses in one call).
-   Paging mechanism like done in the REST-API might be needed here to fully solve this problem.

 # Rationale and alternatives
 [alternatives]: #alternatives